-Launched commercially in 2019, 5G will reach 1.9 billion subscriptions worldwide in 2024 (i.e. 20% of all mobile subscriptions), making it the fastest generation ever to be rolled out on a global scale.
+Launched commercially in 2019, 5G will reach 1.9 billion subscriptions worldwide in 2024 (i.e., 20% of all mobile subscriptions), making it the fastest generation ever to be rolled out globally scale.

-A 5G SIM encompasses all form factors available (removable SIM, M2M SIM, 5G eSIM).
+A 5G SIM encompasses all form factors (removable SIM, IoT SIM, 5G eSIM).

 Challenges for 5G operators

-In order to help to deliver the full 5G promise to enterprises and users, trust is increasingly perceived as a pervasive transversal factor to be added to a mandatory trust-by-design virtualized 5G architecture.
+To help deliver the full 5G promise to enterprises and users, trust is increasingly perceived as a pervasive transversal factor added to a mandatory trust-by-design virtualized 5G architecture.

 But a certain number of legal and security concerns arise:

-→ Definition: An IMSI catcher (or Stingray) is an intrusive piece of technology, that acts as a false base station, able to locate and track all mobile phones that are switched on in a certain area.
+→ Definition: An IMSI catcher (or Stingray) is an intrusive piece of technology that acts as a false base station to locate and track all mobile phones switched on in a certain area.
 It does this by ‘pretending’ to be a mobile phone tower - tricking your phone into connecting to the IMSI catcher and then revealing your personal details without your knowledge.
 Source: Privacy International.

-The full anonymization of the end-to-end subscriber identity is required (i.e. from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g. GDPR, ePrivacy Regulation) or implemented by mobile operators as part of their own security policy or strategy.
+The full anonymization of the end-to-end subscriber identity is required (i.e., from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g., GDPR, ePrivacy Regulation, aka ePR) or implemented by mobile operators as part of their own security policy or strategy.